 I stuck with dead spots throughout the house, and even more important I couldn’t figure out how to get a signal out into the back yard or the detached garage about 120’ feet away from the house.

 My home router is one I rented from Verizon Fios, technically this router beats one on the Amazon market place or brick and mortar stores near my home.
-This is a perfect Router for my old Apartment or smaller home but home as large as mine will have some issues due to the position of the router with respect to coverage I am expecting from it.
-Here the picture of my home router:
+This is a perfect Router for my old Apartment or smaller home but home as large as mine will have some issues due to the location of the router with respect to coverage I am expecting from it.
+Here the picture of my current home router:

 Extending to a detached Garage/Outdoors:

-Getting WiFi out to a detached garage or mother-in-law suites is a serious challenge that many homeowners struggle with when they are setting up wireless connections.
+Getting WiFi out to a detached garage is a serious challenge that many homeowners struggle with when they are setting up wireless connections.
 Fortunately, there are several different solutions that can effectively solve the problem with a bit of hands-on.
 Below are the best options from simplest to most difficult to employ.

 If you don’t have time to read the whole content, here’s a simple summary of the methods I discussed in the following content: